hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 * Bi-Weekly: scheduled audit runs every two week on the day of your choice.
 The actual start time of each audit is determined by the system.
 * Monthly: scheduled audit runs every month on the day of your choice.
 The actual start time of each audit is determined by the system.

-To start an Audit immediately, you create an On-Demand Audit by following these steps:
+To start an audit immediately, you create an On-Demand Audit by following these steps:

 1. Sign in to AWS Account.
 From AWS console home, search for **IoT Device Defender** and click on it to go to IoT console